commonform/commonform-validate-directions/README.md

   [
     {
       index: 2,
-      message: 'Direction is for same blank as direction at index 1.'
+      message: 'direction is for same blank as direction at index 1' }
-    }
   ]
 )